 A*** G*** A*S* Listed by nightspire Ransomware Group

-On June 7, 2026, the ransomware group Nightspire added AGAS to its public leak site, confirming that it had exfiltrated internal files during a ransomware attack on the company.
+On June 7, 2026, the ransomware group Nightspire added AGAS to its public leak site, claiming that it had exfiltrated internal files during a ransomware attack on the company.
 While the exact number of people whose information was taken remains unknown, any individual whose personal, employee, or customer records were stored in those systems is now at risk of exposure.

 Public reporting indicates that Nightspire claims to have stolen internal documents from AGAS and has posted proof on its leak portal hosted via ransomware.live.
 The data exposed includes internal files obtained after the ransomware deployment.
 No sample files have been broadly published yet, and the precise volume or sensitivity of the records has not been independently verified.
 The listing appeared on June 7, 2026, consistent with the group’s typical pattern of publishing victim data when ransom demands go unmet.